Summary of Significant Accounting Policies

 The Company analyzes all financial instruments with features of both liabilities and equity under the Financial Accounting Standard Board’s (“FASB”) accounting standard for such instruments.
 Under this standard, financial assets and liabilities are classified in their entirety based on the lowest level of input that is significant to the fair value measurement.

-At April 30, 2020 and 2019, the Company had no financial instruments or liabilities accounted for at fair value on a recurring basis or nonrecurring basis.
+At October 31, 2020 and April 30, 2020, the Company had no financial instruments or liabilities accounted for at fair value on a recurring basis or nonrecurring basis.

 Prepaid expenses and other current assets

-Prepaid expenses and other current assets of $212,718 and $613,261 at April 30, 2020 and 2019, respectively, consist primarily of costs paid for future services which will occur within a year.
-Prepaid expenses principally include prepayments in cash and equity instruments for consulting, public relations, and business advisory services, insurance premiums, mining claim fees and mineral lease fees which are being amortized over the terms of their respective agreements.
+Prepaid expenses and other current assets of $510,523 and $212,718 at October 31, 2020 and April 30, 2020, respectively, consist primarily of costs paid for future services which will occur within a year.
+Prepaid expenses principally include prepayments in cash and equity instruments for consulting, public relations, and business advisory services, insurance premiums, mining claim fees, drilling fees, and mineral lease fees which are being amortized over the terms of their respective agreements.

 Property is carried at cost.
 The cost of repairs and maintenance is expensed as incurred; major replacements and improvements are capitalized.
 When assets are retired or disposed of, the cost and accumulated depreciation are removed from the accounts, and any resulting gains or losses are included in income in the year of disposition.
 Depreciation is calculated on a straight-line basis over the estimated useful life of the assets, generally ten years.